 - They are not consistent with the rest of scripture.

-The New Testament Canon: Four Broad Principles Aimed at Determining Canonicity
+A Few Broad Principles Aimed at Determining Canonicity of the New Testament

 - Content.
 Did it maintain a strong spiritual character?
 This is where most apocryphal books were rejected.